Are you looking for the coolest souvenirs from Berlin, Germany for family and friends?

 Piece of the Berlin Wall

 What better way to show you’ve been to Berlin than bringing back a piece of the Berlin Wall?
 It is possible to purchase this ultimate Berlin souvenir at some gift shops in the city, with a lot of searching and research; however, be aware that some unscrupulous shops sell non-genuine pieces of the Berlin Wall, so always ask for a certificate of authenticity.
-If you want a 100-per cent guarantee, though, you can order a real piece of the Berlin Wall online at Amazon, which comes with a certificate of authenticity.
+If you want a 100-per cent guarantee, though, you can order a real piece of the Berlin Wall online, which comes with a certificate of authenticity.
 Other Berlin Wall-themed souvenirs include T-shirts, hats, postcards, puzzles, refrigerator magnets, mugs and more, some of which can be found at the Wall Museum at Checkpoint Charlie.

 The Germans have been brewing beer for several hundred years, so finding quality brew in Berlin will not pose a problem.
 The hometown favourite is Berliner Kindl Weisse, which Napoleon’s men called the “champagne of the north.”
 Award-winning Berliner Kindl Weisse has a distinctly sour taste and makes for a great Berlin souvenir to take home.
-Some of the top German beers, according to NerdWallet, you can find in Berlin include Weihenstephan Hefe Weissbier, a cloudy, Bavarian-style wheat brew; Erdinger Kristall, the “perfect thirst quencher on hot summer days”; Spaten Oktoberfest, a sweet, brown beer; and Radeberger Pils, a classic German Pils.
+Some top German beers, according to NerdWallet, you can find in Berlin include Weihenstephan Hefe Weissbier, a cloudy, Bavarian-style wheat brew; Erdinger Kristall, the “perfect thirst quencher on hot summer days”; Spaten Oktoberfest, a sweet, brown beer; and Radeberger Pils, a classic German Pils.

 You will need a real German beer stein to go with all that German beer.
 A traditional German beer stein is a great souvenir from Berlin for yourself or the beer-lover in your life.
 Steins are made from stoneware, porcelain, pewter, crystal and glass and come with or without a lid.
 You can opt for the ubiquitous Oktoberfest, historical or antique stein or have one personalized with whatever you want, such as your family crest or motto, favourite sports team, etc. In Berlin, you can even find steins featuring the Berlin Wall, Brandenburg Gate and other city landmarks.